bitnami/charts/bitnami/airflow/README.md

 ### Existing Secrets

-You can use an existing secret to configure your Airflow auth, external Postgres, and external Redis<sup>TM</sup> passwords:
+You can use an existing secret to configure your Airflow auth, external Postgres, and external Redis&trade; passwords:

 ```console
 postgresql.enabled=false